 - No Fixer-Uppers: Purchasing a fixer-upper is one of the worst errors that novice real estate investors make.
 Simply go on to the next house if the advertisement states that the property “needs a lot of TLC.”

-- No vacancies: Your investment property isn’t worth much if you don’t have paying tenants.
+- No vacancies: Your property investment Australia isn’t worth much if you don’t have paying tenants.
 You want to be sure that your rental property appeals to decent tenants who pay their rent on time and don’t flush their Cosmo magazines down the toilet, not just any tenant.

 - Keeping Track of Repairs: The good news is that rental properties offer some fantastic tax advantages, even if you are required to pay income taxes because you earn revenue from this investment property.
 There are many other possible deductions, including paying for a repair or paying mortgage interest